20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-Video is highly engaging and can convey complex information quickly.
-Use explainer videos on your homepage or service pages to introduce your offerings.
-Create short vlogs for social media to share insights, answer questions, or show your personality.
+Video content is highly engaging and can convey complex information quickly.
+Use explainer video content on your homepage or service pages to introduce your offerings.
+Create short vlogs for social media to share behind-the-scenes content, insights, answer questions, or show your personality.
 A digital marketing agency could create a short video explaining the benefits of a strong content strategy.

 An icon of a pie chart and graphs